 Tournament is open to presently registered U.S.Y.S.A/U.S.S.F. league or association teams of no more than 18 players.
 Four (4) guest players will be allowed, but they may only play for one team of appropriate age.
-Players are only eligible to play for one team during the tournament.
+Players may only play for one team in the tournament.
 Teams from outside OSYSA must submit a USYSA travel permit approved by their state association.
-All coaches must carry Concussion Training Certificate, Lindsay Law forms, Player cards and Medical release forms to all games.
+All coaches must carry Concussion Training Certificate, Player cards and Medical release forms to all games.
 See rule #13

 2. LAWS OF THE GAME

 International Rules (FIFA/IUSSF) apply with the following exceptions:

 Substitutes must be at midfield line